agallou/ArrayFilterPath/README.md

 array-filter-path
 =================

-Exemple
+Example
 -------

-Take for example this array.
+Take for example this array :

 ```php
 $baseArray = array(